 More information is included under the topic Early Grether Notables in all our PDF Extended History products and printed products wherever possible.

 Grether migration to the United States

 Some of the first settlers of this family name were:

 Grether Settlers in United States in the 19th Century

-Albertine Grether, aged 22, who emigrated to the United States, in 1893
+Albertine Grether, aged 22, who immigrated to the United States, in 1893

 Grether Settlers in United States in the 20th Century

-Caroline Grether, who emigrated to the United States, in 1903
+Caroline Grether, who immigrated to the United States, in 1903

-Helen Grether, aged 23, who emigrated to the United States from Basel, Switzerland, in 1914
+Helen Grether, aged 23, who immigrated to the United States from Basel, Switzerland, in 1914

 Elsa Grether, aged 3, who settled in America from Lorach, Germany, in 1914